DeRuina/timberjack/README.md

   * This means if a rotation happens due to `RotateAtMinutes`/`RotateAt`, it resets the interval timer, potentially **delaying or preventing** a `RotationInterval`-based rotation.

   This behavior ensures you won’t get redundant rotations, but it may make `RotationInterval` feel unpredictable if `RotateAtMinutes`/`RotateAt` is also configured.

-## Log Cleanup

-When a new log file is created:

-* Older backups beyond `MaxBackups` are deleted.
-* Files older than `MaxAge` days are deleted.
-* If `Compress` is true, older files are gzip-compressed.

 ## Contributing